ghabs/experiment-fda-essay/_notes/rapid testing.md

 ![rapid tests](assets/rapid_tests.png "Rapid Testing Comparison")

-Rapid tests were first ‘invented’ in May, but they weren’t meaningfully approved for use until December, and even then only in a crippled, more expensive form.
+[Rapid tests were first ‘invented’ in April](https://archive.ph/Yw8eq), but they weren’t meaningfully approved for use until December, and even then only in a crippled, more expensive form.
 A quick, cheap test that can tell if someone is infectious could have been rolled out across the country.
 As Michael Mina, an advocate for rapid testing [wrote](https://archive.ph/wN6hG):

 > The U.S. government can produce and pay for a full nation-wide rapid antigen testing program at a minute fraction (0.05% – 0.2%) of the cost that this virus is wreaking on our economy.